Why is time management important?

 Have you ever noticed that when you’re knuckling down and focusing on a task your productivity rate goes through the roof and you can get so much more done?

 Different tasks require different types of thinking.
 By grouping similar tasks together you’re reducing any disruptions to your minds flow, allowing it to work more efficiently.
-This will help you breeze through similar tasks much easier than if you was to keep switching between different types.
+This will help you breeze through similar tasks much easier than if you were to keep switching between different types.

 15. Eliminate the non-essential.